NeddyAP/manajemen-magang/memory-bank/progress.md

 *   **Phase 1 (Core Features):** Mostly Complete ✅
 *   **Phase 2 (Refinement & Testing):** In Progress ⏳ (Notifications, Settings, Trash, Logbook Dosen Notes & UI enhancements done.
 Testing started.
 Documentation updated.)
 *   **Phase 3 (Advanced Features):** Planned 📋

+[2025-05-08 18:50:25] - Discovered that memory-bank/decisionLog.md was missing during Memory Bank initialization.
+Created the file as part of the update process.
+[2025-05-08 23:49:25] - Completed task: Refactor - Remove 'title' Field from Internships.
+This involved creating a migration to drop the 'title' column from the `internships` table ([`database/migrations/2025_05_08_161822_remove_title_from_internships_table.php`](database/migrations/2025_05_08_161822_remove_title_from_internships_table.php)), updating the `Internship` model ([`app/Models/Internship.php`](app/Models/Internship.php)), `StoreInternshipRequest` ([`app/Http/Requests/StoreInternshipRequest.php`](app/Http/Requests/StoreInternshipRequest.php)), `UpdateInternshipRequest` ([`app/Http/Requests/UpdateInternshipRequest.php`](app/Http/Requests/UpdateInternshipRequest.php)), `InternshipFactory` ([`database/factories/InternshipFactory.php`](database/factories/InternshipFactory.php)), and `InternshipCrudTest.php` ([`tests/Feature/InternshipCrudTest.php`](tests/Feature/InternshipCrudTest.php)).
+The authorization logic in `InternshipApplicantController@edit` ([`app/Http/Controllers/Front/InternshipApplicantController.php`](app/Http/Controllers/Front/InternshipApplicantController.php)) was also fixed, resolving a previously failing test.
+All tests related to this refactoring are passing.
+[2025-05-08 23:58:00] - Removed the Internship Applicant 'show' page functionality.
+This included: deleting the `show.tsx` file (if it existed), updating the redirect in `InternshipCrudTest.php` from the non-existent show page to the index page, removing the 'show' route from `routes/web.php`, and confirming no frontend links pointed to it.

+[2025-05-09 12:03:24] - Debugged failing test `mahasiswa can update their own internship with valid data if editable` in `tests/Feature/InternshipCrudTest.php`.
+The issue was an incorrect redirect target in `app/Http/Controllers/Front/InternshipApplicantController.php@update`.
+Changed redirect from `show` route to `index` route.
+All tests in `InternshipCrudTest.php` now pass.